xavierdelacruz/ProductCatalogSpringFinancial/README.md

 - .NET 8 SDK
 - PostgreSQL with Docker

-2. Open Visual Studio.
-Open the terminal, and run PostgreSQL with Docker (Recommended)
+2. Opening the project:
+- Open Visual Studio Code 2022, and you can choose to clone directly from the repo, or open the .sln file locally.
 - Install Docker for Windows (or your preferred OS)
 - Create a docker-compose.yml at the root (it should have been commited already):